By Richard Krugel

 When you do arrive with a strategy that has potential the next important step should be to test it in a real time environment but in a simulated account.
 Trading with real money right off the bat is not a good idea and brings a whole host of emotions with it that can undermine your performance.

 I honestly believe that if you cannot make money in a simulated account first, then you will surely not be able to make it in a real money account either.
 You need to allow yourself the time to prove the profitability of your strategy without any real risk.
 This will give you that added confidence that you will need when you are ready to go live.

 Consistency in trading is very important and is why most successful traders took months or even years to develop, backtest and trade their strategies in a simulation account before they go live.

 The entire process of backtesting is an important step for those traders who wish to develop their own strategies and have the pleasure of seeing their hard work pay off in the end.
 Some traders however do not have the time to go through this process and may seek to purchase a proven strategy instead.

 The problem with buying such a strategy is that they can be hard to find and even then the success of that strategy relies on the level of commitment that a trader places in understanding that strategy.
 Allowing yourself enough time to become confident in a strategy’s ability and your own to execute it properly is a crucial part of a trader’s development process.

-If you would like to know more about how all of this can be achieved then be sure to check out my course here.
+If you would like to know more about how all of this can be achieved then be sure to check out my Trade Forecasts, here.